chutchaikp/c-sharp-thread/README.md

 - BackgroundWorker Component - Since .NET 2

-> It covers all the basics of reporting progress, cancellation, catching exceptions, and getting you back onto the UI thread so you can update the user interface
+> It covers all the basics of `reporting progress`, `cancellation`, `catching exceptions`, and `getting back onto the UI thread` so can update the user interface

 ```s
 backgroundWorker1.DoWork += BackgroundWorker1OnDoWork;